 22 October 2020 to 10 January 2021 / Opening: 21 October, 6 pm

+The installations, sculptures, drawings, films, photographs and performances by Amalia Pica demonstrate a minimalist language of forms and, on closer inspection, show themselves to be multilayered and complex.
+The themes that Pica often incorporates into her artwork include language, as well as verbal and nonverbal communication, or the exchange and transfer of information.
+She is particularly interested in the weak points, flaws and blind spots in historical and contemporary communication models and technologies, and she makes it possible to experience these visibly, audibly and physically in her works.
 In the 2013 multimedia piece A ∩ B ∩ C (A intersection B intersection C), for example, Pica uses the Venn diagram, which was removed from the curriculum during the Argentine military dictatorship (1976–1983) due to fears that this set diagram might encourage subversive collective coalitions.
 For A ∩ B ∩ C, Pica makes four performers keep producing new arrangements and intersections by combining geometric colored acrylic-glass forms.
 The communicative potential made visible by this performative act is then still retained by the forms when they are leant against the wall and presented as an installation.